statjs/cDPprior/quantile/README.md

-Estimation the quantiles of maximum sustained wind speeds from hurricane The dataset used in this example is available at https://myweb.fsu.edu/jelsner/temp/
+This example considers the estimation of quantiles of maximum sustained wind speeds from hurricanes.
+The dataset is publicly available at \url{https://myweb.fsu.edu/jelsner/temp/}